 - NCERT and CBSE books – over here even more Hindi/Urdu textbooks.

 - List of Hindi Idioms – so far this is one of the longest lists of Hindi Idioms I was able to find.
 Unfortunately all idioms are transliterated into Latin script and I can’t quite figure them all out.
 I’m hoping to update the list into Devangari one day.
 Also check Prof. Tej K. Bhatia’s Basic Hindi/Urdu lessons published at Syracuse University, NY.

 - Watch the first season of Satyamev Jayate with Aamir Khan online.
 Each episode runs for about one hour and it has English subtitles, allowing any Hindi learner to grasp through most sentences and learn a few new words every day.
 It also gives you a lot of insight into how natives use Hinglish (the daily spoken language, characterized by spontaneous code switching between Hindi/Urdu and English).

 - Watch lots and lots and lots of Bollywood movies.
 If you can’t buy/rent them, start with some of the movies that are available on Youtube with English subtitles.
 For example, here’s where you can watch 3 Idiots, a really popular comedy.

 Dictionaries, Translation Tools and Useful Phone Apps

 - Google Translate – whole sentence translations are far from accurate.
 Though, the tool can be quite handy for 1-2 word translations.
 Especially if you’re too lazy to open other dictionaries.

-- AnkiDroid Flashcards – You can start by practicing Hindi words from one of the pre-made decks or create your own set of words from scratch.
+- AnkiDroid Flashcards – You can start by practising Hindi words from one of the pre-made decks or create your own set of words from scratch.